Reduce, Reinvent, Renew

 This is about reducing the amount of everything that we consume and waste – energy, goods, water.

 Reduction is really a mindset.
 It comes first because without the right mindset the rest can’t be achieved.
 The rate at which we now consume cannot be sustained.
-Until alternatives are invented, and adopted, reducing consumption is the primary strategy.
+Even if alternatives are invented, and adopted, reducing consumption is still the primary strategy.

 Reduction includes the tactics of conservation and efficiency.
 Inefficiencies occur through each step in a supply chain.
 If the end-user reduces consumption (conservation) then the savings in resources are multiplied back through the chain so that there is a greater saving than you realise.